omgnetwork/android-sdk/omisego-admin/README.md

 })
 ```

-> Note: The `Authentication` header will be set automatically when login successfully.
+> Note: The `Authentication` header will be set automatically when logging successfully.

 ### Transferring token